top of page

 Is a High-Protein Diet Safe for Women Over 50?

-Research consistently shows that higher protein intake supports:
+Research consistently shows that higher protein intake supports muscle preservation, metabolic health, and healthy aging.

 Common Protein Mistakes Midlife Women Make

-Salads without protein = muscle loss, not weight loss.
+Salads without a protein source accelerate muscle loss, not fat loss

-Women do NOT accidentally bulk up.
-Protein supports a lean, toned, strong body.
+Women don't accidentally bulk up — protein supports a lean, strong body

 A Simple High-Protein Day for Menopause

-Here’s what a realistic day looks like for a woman aiming for ~100g protein:
+Here's what a realistic day looks like for a woman aiming for approximately 100g of protein — no extremes, just structured and intentional eating:

 The Bottom Line: Protein Is Foundational After 40